jtscottb/recipes-and-ingredients/README.md

 # Phase 3 Project Guidelines

 ## Environment Installation
-1) Fork and Clone repository from github.com/jacobmjones17/recipes-and-ingredients
+1) Fork and Clone repository from github
 2) in terminal, type "cd client" and then type "npm install"'
 3) in terminal, type "npm start" to start your client
 4) open another terminal and type, "cd server" and then type "bundle install"